-Intern Name: The following items need to be completed in order to complete doctoral intern ship: To be Verified by Site Supervisor: Initials A. Intervention and Clinical Contact • Completion of 2000 minimum total hours (as verified in time log) Completion of a minimum of 500 face-to-face clinical hours (as verified in time log) • Completion of a minimum of 150 intervention hours (as verified in time log) B. Assessment Completion of a minimum of 2 integrated psychological assessment batteries C. Competencies Ratings of 6 on all items on 3rd trimester Clinical Supervisory Inventory To Be Verified by Intern: Initials D. Self-Monitoring Initials Completion of Program Evaluation Form (to be completed by DATE) • • • • • • • • • • • • • • • • • • • • • Completion of Intern Contact Form (to be completed by DATE) • Ratings of 6 on all items on 3 rd trimester Self-Assessment
+Intern Name: - The following items need to be completed in order to complete doctoral interns ship: To be Verified by Site Supervisor: A. Intervention and Clinical Contact Initials • Completion of 2000 minimum total hours (as verified in time log) • Completion of a minimum of 500 face-to-face clinical hours (as verified in time log) • Completion of a minimum of 150 intervention hours (as verified in time log) B. Assessment Completion of a minimum of 2 integrated psychological assessment batteries C. Competencies Ratings of 6 on all items on 3rd trimester Clinical Supervisory Inventory To Be Verified by Intern: D. Self-Monitoring Completion of Program Evaluation Form (to be completed by DATE) Initials Completion of Program Evaluation Form (to be completed by DATE) Completion of Intern Contact Form (to be completed by DATE) • Ratings of 6 on all items on 3 rd trimester Self-Assessment